Viets4Afghans: Driven by my parents’ legacy

 He wasn’t always this skeptical.

-My mom recalls the day the Vietnam War ended on April 30, 1975.
+My mother recalls the day the Vietnam War ended on April 30, 1975.
 A young teacher at the time, she believed that after years of war, perhaps they could finally live in peace.
 She was wrong.
 The new communist government inflicted heavy reprisals against those who’d served under the old regime.
 My father was sent to a re-education camp with countless other men of his generation.
 He was lucky he came home alive, but he felt like he would be forever marked as the enemy.
 He knew his children would suffer for his previous service as well.

 I fear the Afghan people on the losing side of this longest war are about to experience a similar fate.
 I also fear the extreme measures people will take to survive and safeguard their families.